hariguru/harigurumoorthi.page/_posts/2023-02-03-a-generic-model-to-define-and-implement-a-practice.md

 Goodness!
 It is really good.
 The challenge is every point is broad.
 I tried different capabilities like cloud, devops, and agile. the steps are more or less the same.
 I thought I can help to generalize this better.
 So this is the blog with a picture (which can speak 1000 words) that chatGPT can’t do😊.
 I will explain this with an example of implementing SRE Practice.

 ## Starting with foundational principles
 Wikipedia defines principles as “a proposition or value that is a guide for behaviour or evaluation.
 In law, it is a rule that has to be or usually is to be followed.”
-This is so important that model our every action.
+This is so important that defines our every action.
 For example, SRE can have the following principle.
 “We approach Reliability engineering as an extension of DevOps Principles in the delivery of Business Value by optimizing the value stream for speed and stability.
 We apply CALMS model.
 ![SRE Principles](/assets/images/capability-model/sre-principle.png)